the episode

 John McLarty: And then that allows us to love others.

 Kimberly Faith: That’s right.
 That’s right.
 And that’s what humility really is.
-It’s putting Jesus first so that we can be second and also put others first because we have all we need in Jesus.
-Right?
+It’s putting Jesus first so that we can be second and also put others first because we have all we need in Jesus, right?

 John McLarty: Right.

 Kimberly Faith: And so, you know, and this kind of takes us to you know, we’re talking about what is humility, right?
 We know it’s not this doormat.
-We know this is not just a self deprecating Right.
+We know this is not just a self deprecating

-John McLarty: Yeah.
-Being pushed around.
+John McLarty: Being pushed around.

 Kimberly Faith: Right.
-But really, and we did talk about this.
+But really, and we did talk about this some.
 Meekness is our strength under God’s control, but it’s really God’s strength under God’s control.
 It was kind of like that old saying.
-Had a client in my office the other day, he goes, You know, I like to say God never gives me more than I can handle.
+I had a client in my office the other day, he goes, You know, I like to say God never gives me more than I can handle.
+And I said, well, I like to say God never gives me more than he can handle because we’re not handling anything.
+And he started laughing.
+He’s a Christian.
+He says, you know, I think I must steal that.
+I said, I can’t say it belongs to me.
+I think it came right from God.
+And so I think that when we understand that any strength that we have ultimately comes from God, then it’s much easier to submit ourselves to God because we know everything we have.
+It’s like you said, blessed are the poor in spirit.

 John McLarty: Right.